 The associated AP shall transmit a TBD Response frame, after the AP is no longer serving the non-

-AP STA in the DUO mode, as a response to the received TBD Request frame, to the non-AP STA.
+AP STA in (#3071) DUO mode, as a response to the received TBD Request frame, to the non-AP STA.

-When a DUO non-AP STA is operating in the DUO mode, then:
+When a DUO non-AP STA is operating in (#3071) DUO mode, then:

 The associated AP that initiates frame exchanges that are neither group addressed Data nor group addressed Management frames with the non-AP STA shall begin the frame exchanges by transmitting an ICF allowed for DUO mode to the non-AP STA.